guitarvydas/guitarvydas.github.io/_posts/2021-06-07-Isolation III.md

 The caller waits for a result.

+# Concurrency vs. Parameters

+Note that sequentialism leaks into parameter passing.

+In sequential programming, _all_ parameters must be delivered at the same time.

+In concurrent programming, parameters can be delivered
+- _at any time_
+- _in any order_
+- _individually_.

+Grouping parameters together and grouping return values together is the exception, not the rule, in concurrent programming.

 # Lifetime - Forever vs. Live-Then-Die

 The caller does/can not care if the callee
-- (a) lives-then-dies, or,
+- (a) lives forever, or,
-- (b) lives forever.
+- (b) lives-then-dies.

-(a) is function-like
+(a) is server-like.

-(b) is server-like.
+(b) is function-like.

 # Need to Know
 Saying `x.fn(...)` implies that you know too much about "x".

 That knowledge is hard-wired into the calling code and makes it hard to change later, aka accidental dependency.

-Suggestion: all methods have only one calling syntax and all methods have the _same_ parameter list syntactically, with the _same type_.
+Suggestion: all methods have only one calling syntax and all methods have the _same_ parameter list syntactically, with the _same type_ (!).

 ## Type Checking

 The suggestion is not to delete type-checking, but to move it elsewhere.

-We _already_ do this with compilers->opcodes.
+We _already_ do this with compilers -> opcodes.

 Compilers can be viewed as type filters that strip away semantic information to produce untyped opcodes.